bwitting/homebridge-ttlock/README.md

 ## Associate Lock and Gateway with New Account

 1. Log into the TTLock iOS or Android app with your new account.
+You'll use the username that the API call returned, and the password you created (NOT as md5).
-2. Add your lock(s)
+2. Add your lock(s) to the app to accociate them with your account.
+If you have previously used the lock with the app, you'll have to reset and add it to the new account.
-3. Add the gateway (and ensure it is associated with the locks)
+3. If using Bluetooth, add the gateway (and ensure it is associated with the locks).
-4. In the settings for each lock, ensure the Remote Unlock setting is set to On.
+4. **Important** -In the settings for each lock, ensure the Remote Unlock setting is set to On.

 <br><br>